 Support Access to the Full Spectrum of Reproductive Care

-Medication Abortion: There are currently several high-profile cases moving through the courts, impacting access to mifepristone.
-Learn more about SMFM's advocacy efforts access clinical resources related to medication abortion.
+- Medication Abortion: There are currently several high-profile cases moving through the courts, impacting access to mifepristone.
+Learn more about SMFM's advocacy efforts and access clinical resources related to medication abortion.

 ACCESS TRUSTED RESOURCES FOR PATIENTS NEEDING ABORTION CARE.
 SMFM offers a curated list of trusted resources to assist MFMs in addressing the needs of patients seeking abortion-related services.
 These resources can help identify referral sites, funding opportunities, practical support for travel and other costs, emotional support, and more.